JayvonK/Array_Method_Lecture/README.md

 ### Chaining High Order Methods / Units
     What is Chaining? - Chaining involves calling muiltiple methods on the same array/object into a singular expression.

+### Spread Operator
+    What is a Spread Operator? - The spread operator (...) is used to spread elements of an iterable(Arryas or even strings) into new arrays

+    1. Used to make a shallow copy of the array.

+    2. Used to concatenate Arrays

+    3. Used to add elements into an array.